Lowden State Park: 2008 closing

-Black Hawk Statue
+The Eternal Indian

 The Eternal Indian, unofficially known as the Black Hawk Statue, was created by Lorado Taft and John G. Prasuhn, beginning in 1908.
 Taft at first created smaller studies of what would become the statue.
-The statue itself was dedicated in 1911, Taft noted at the dedication that the statue seemed to have grown out of the ground.
+When it was dedicated in 1911, he noted it seemed to have grown out of the ground.
 It stands on the ground that was once home to the Eagle's Nest Art Colony, which Taft founded in 1898.
 The statue stands 125 ft above the Rock River, though its height only accounts for 48 ft of that.
 Black Hawk weighs 536770 lb and is said to be the second largest concrete monolithic statue in the world.
 Taft said the statue was inspired by the Sac leader Black Hawk, although it is not a likeness of the chief.

 Though never publicized at the time of construction, when funds were exhausted the park's namesake, Frank Lowden had stepped in to ensure the completion of Black Hawk was financially possible.

-The statue is deteriorating and has been wrapped for protection in the 2010 decade.
-Raising funds for the restoration and agreement on how to proceed with repairs are both at issue.
+The statue is deteriorating and was wrapped for protection in the 2010s.
+Restoration fundraising and proceedings are both at issue.
 A community meeting in early 2018 brought interested agencies and community residents together to discuss solutions; Illinois Conservation Foundation remains optimistic that the statue will be repaired when “1 or 2 charitable angels” appear.
 The state's Department of Natural Resources has not offered any funds; the loss of the statue for viewing has led to a lower number of visitors to the park.